The Metamorphosis in popular culture

-The Metamorphosis (Die Verwandlung) is a novella written by Franz Kafka which was first published in 1915.
-One of Kafka's best-known works, The Metamorphosis tells the story of salesman Gregor Samsa who wakes one morning to find himself inexplicably transformed into a huge insect and subsequently struggling to adjust to this new condition.
+The Metamorphosis (Die Verwandlung) is a novella by Franz Kafka published in 1915.
+One of Kafka's best-known works, The Metamorphosis tells the story of salesman Gregor Samsa, who wakes one morning to find himself inexplicably transformed into a huge insect and struggles to adjust to his new condition.
 The novella has been recreated, referenced, or parodied in various popular culture media.

 Film

 There are numerous film versions of the story, including: